opencog/atomspace-dht/README.md

     + Atom deletion
     + A stable server
- * All seven unit tests have been ported over (from the original SQL backend driver tests) currently two of seven pass.
+ * All seven unit tests have been ported over (from the original SQL backend driver tests) currently three of seven pass.

 ### Architecture
 This implementation will provide a full, complete implementation of the